 Parallelization almost always involves splitting up collections and sending different pieces to each engine for processing.
 The process is called scattering and is usually used for dividing up arrays or lists.
 The inverse process of pasting a collection back together is called gathering.
-This method of distributing and collecting a dataset is the foundation of the prominent MapReduce algorithm, a common model for processing large data sets using parallelization.
+This method of distributing and collecting a dataset is the foundation of the prominent MapReduce algorithm.